nadiasvertex/eon/doc/howto/storage_language.rst

 -------------

 This is the obvious choice.
-The amount of control the language provides is legend.
-Good compiler iplementations are available for any platform you might care to work with, and there are many libraries that either support C++ directly, or work seamlessly via C support.
+The amount of control the language provides is legendary.
+Good compiler implementations are available for any platform you might care to work with, and there are many libraries that either support C++ directly, or work seamlessly via C support.